d4r14h/unsheathe/README.md

 # Unsheathe
-- Unsheathe.py extracts emails and passwords from a .txt file and prints them (option of output file, too)
+- Unsheathe.py extracts emails and passwords from a .txt file, prints them, and outputs to a .txt file
 - More to come soon

 # DISCLAIMERS